 Challenge is available for all pupils –not just the most able.
 Children are challenged at realistic and differentiated levels that best scaffold their own progress and development, whatever their ability.

-Extensive additional support is put in place for those requiring it and a G&T programme takes place in all subjects
+Extensive additional support is also put in place for those requiring it

-Pupil engagement monitored through involvement and all staff have been trained in this.
+Pupil engagement is monitored through involvement and our staff have been trained in this.
 The school has a strong focus on B4L and pupils have specific B4L targets to improve their learning behaviours.
 The school reports back to parents to share areas of success and improvement.

 The curriculum subjects are divided into 4 areas at Upton and run by Curriculum Hubs of teachers who work together to drive their areas forward under the guidance of senior leaders.
 These hubs ensure all curriculum areas are covered in a way that not only meets statutory requirements but engages the children and enthuses a love of learning.
-Parents are regular visitors into the school to take part in topic ‘exit point’ and children regularly go on trips or have inspiring theme days
+Parents are regular visitors into the school to take part in a topic's ‘Fabulous Finish’ and children regularly go on trips or have inspiring theme days.

 To gauge children’s opinions of the curriculum, regular pupil conferencing is run by the curriculum hubs and by the governing body.
 The positive responses from these prove that children enjoy engaging with the curriculum.

 Across the entire curriculum literacy skills are intertwined within subjects.
 The school have high expectations upon children demonstrate their skills in all subjects and use all subjects as further opportunity to develop both English and Maths skills.